-A small gasolene torch, with directions for lighting, is furnished with each machine, to be used in heating the burner nozzles, preparatory to lighting the burner.
+A small gasolene torch, with directions for lighting, is furnished with each machine, to be used in heating the burner nozzles. preparatory to lighting the burner.

-To start the fire successfully, heat the burner nozzles thoroughly.
-The main burner nozzles, as well as the pilot nozzle, should be heated.
-The heat should be applied sometime after they are sizzling hot.
+To start the fire successfully, heat the burner nozzles thoroughly, The main burner nozzles, as well as the pilot nozzle, should be heated.
+The heat should be applied sometime after they are harm.
+For the rear axle, engine bearings and the pump bearings sizzling hot.

 Light the pilot first.
 To do this, open the valve one complete turn, then immediately point the torch flame into the peek hole designed for this purpose, its slide having been previously opened.
 After the pilot is lighted, close this slide before turning on the main fire.
-Open the main burner valve very slowly and bring up the fire gradually.
+Open the main burner valve very slowly and bring up adjustments, oiling up, or inspecting the parts of the car things which always should be done before starting on a journey.
+When the steam pressure rises to twenty or thirty pounds, it is best to close the throttle, otherwise the car might run away.
+After getting up some steam pressure open the blow-off valve, leaving it open until the boiler is only about three-quarters full.

-Open the throttle valve, and the drip valve to the steam chest to allow the first steam formed to pass through, and protect the superheaters, which are empty and exposed to the fire.
+Open the throttle valve, and the drip valve to the steam chest to down and find its way into both ball races, allow the first steam formed to pass through, and protect the superheaters, which are empty and exposed to the fire.
 On account of injury to the superheaters it is always best to fire up slowly.
-This is not necessarily time wasted, as one can spend the time making adjustments, oiling up, or inspecting the parts of the cart, things which always should be done before starting on a journey.
-When the steam pressure rises to twenty or thirty pounds, it is best to close the throttle, otherwise the car might run away.
-After getting up some steam pressure open the blow-off valve, leaving it open until the boiler is only about three-ouatrers full.
+This find where it sticks and oil thoroughly,

-Unless there is a steep hill to climb, immediately on starting out, better start when the pressure reaches about two hundred pounds.
-By so doing, there is less liability of injuring the engine should there happen to be water in the cylinders, and it is less severe on the superheaters.
+Unless there is a steep hill to climb, immediately on starting out, the pressure continues to rapidly fall, the cause is surely insufficient better start when the pressure reaches about two hundred pounds.
+By so doing, there is less liability of injuring the engine should Occasionally, it is well, in order to know definitely the relative there happen to be water in the cylinders, and it is less severe on